-Marion County saw fewer tuberculosis cases during April, August and October than expected and more cases during January, May, and September than expected.
+Marion County saw fewer tuberculosis cases between April and July, and in the months of September and November than expected and more cases during March and October than expected.
 Overall, this resulted in the same number of tuberculosis cases as expected for 2015.

-Outbreaks 2015
+Outbreaks 2016